lf-edge/ekuiper/docs/en_US/integrations/neuron/neuron_integration_tutorial.md

 - tag1: decimal temperature data, the actual temperature should be divided by 10
 - tag2: integer humidity data.

-This rule converts the collected neuron data to the correct precision and renames it to a meaningful name.
+This rule converts the collected Neuron data to the correct precision and renames it to a meaningful name.
 The result is sent to the MQTT dynamic topic `${nodeName}/${groupName}` in the cloud.
 The REST command to create the rule is as follows.
 Where the rule is named `ruleNAll`, the SQL for the rule is calculated for the collected values and the metadata `node_name` and `group_name` are selected.
 In the action, the result of the rule is sent to the MQTT broker in the cloud and the topic is a dynamic name.
 According to the previous configuration, we collect node_name as `modbus-plus-tcp-1` and group_name as `group-1`.
 So, in MQTT X, subscribing to the `modbus-plus-tcp-1/group-1` topic will give us the calculated results.

 ```shell
 curl -X POST --location http://127.0.0.1:9081/rules \